 All UNT internships must follow the internship requirements as established by the National Association of Colleges and Employers and the U.S. Department of Labor.
 The NACE Position Statement: U.S. Internships provides a definition and criteria for internships that employers should review.
 In addition, the DOL has published the Fact Sheet #71: Internship Programs Under the Fair Labor Standards Act concerning unpaid internships.
 UNT follows these regulations and guidelines when approving internship opportunities for posting.
 Please reach out to a member of our Internship team based on your recruiting needs:

-- G. Brint Ryan College of Business – Brian Hirsch, Accounting, Management, Marketing and Professional Selling; Beth Kent, BCIS, Business Analytics, Real Estate, Logistics, Operations, Risk Management and Financial Services; Destiny Price – Sport Entertainment Management; Tammy van der Leest – Marketing and Management
+- G. Brint Ryan College of Business: Brian Hirsch – Accounting and Professional Selling; Beth Kent – BCIS, Business Analytics, Real Estate, Logistics, Operations, Risk Management and Financial Services; Destiny Price – Sport Entertainment Management; Tammy van der Leest – Marketing and Management